Main Navigation

 Employment Data

-The rate of unemployment in The Houston-The Woodlands-Sugar Land MSA fell four-tenths of a percentage point to 4.0 percent in April.
+The rate of unemployment in The Houston-The Woodlands-Sugar Land MSA fell four-tenths of a percentage point to 4.1 percent in December, three-tenths of a percentage point higher than a year earlier.

 Texas – 3.7%